 The times they are a’challenging

-Private landlords have faced sharp increases in costs of late, due to legislative changes that include the 3% stamp duty.
-Now percentage of mortgage tax relief available is down a whopping 15%.
-Between 2017 and 2020 tax relief will from 45% to 20%.
+Private landlords have faced sharp increases in costs of late due to legislative changes that include the 3% stamp duty.
+Now the percentage of mortgage tax relief available is down a whopping 15%.
+Between 2017 and 2020, tax relief will be from 45% to 20%.

 Cherie Booth Blair says that the legal process is just one aspect of her clients’ fight against the new tax law.
 The Axe the Tax coalition will continue lobbying for the abolishment of the unfair new form of taxation on buy-to-let property owners.
 They argue the new changes are ‘unlawful, unreasonable and discriminatory’.